henrykmichalewski/math-evals/README.md

+# 🌟 Gemini Pro Vertex Access

+We're excited to introduce the latest addition to our suite, the Gemini Pro model, which has demonstrated remarkable capabilities in the `gsm8k-python` benchmark.
+Our recent evaluation, detailed in the [gemini_pro_vertex_evals_gsm8k_python.ipynb](olabs/gemini_pro_vertex_evals_gsm8k_python.ipynb) Jupyter Notebook, showcases Gemini Pro's proficiency, where it achieved an impressive 78% score.
+This underlines Gemini Pro's advanced understanding and execution of Python-based tasks, especially in the realm of mathematical and quantitative reasoning.
+Stay tuned for more insights and breakthroughs as we continue to explore the full potential of Gemini Pro in diverse computational fields.

+This paragraph highlights the Gemini Pro model's performance and directs readers to the specific Jupyter Notebook for more detailed information.
+It fits seamlessly into the context of the existing README content, maintaining the focus on model evaluation and performance metrics.

 # 📘 Evaluation of Llama Models on the gsm8k-python Benchmark

 Welcome!
 This repository dives deep into evaluations of the Llama and Code Llama models using the gsm8k-python dataset.
 We're building on some foundational research to bring you even more insights! 🧐